dayjang/Project2/README.md

 # Project 2

+### Goal:

-### GOAL: Using information we scrape the web, build linear regression models from which we can learn about movies, sports, or categories.
+Using information we scrape the web, build linear regression models from which we can learn about movies, sports, or categories.

 ### Skills: